okgrow/guides/processes/development/example-mapping-and-estimating-process.md

   - *The above does not mean everything gets bumped to next tier*
   - It *does* mean that 1's are *very small* and very likely making changes / additions to existing features
   - ***everything* is relative**, you should be considering *all* the work for *every* card
+  - Don't give higher point values on small tasks to be "conservative."
+That will distort the estimate, giving those tasks too much time relative to other work that needs to be done.
+Focus only on relative size

   ##### For each remaining `Development`-level card